munny-d/task-manager/README.md

-# Getting Started with Create React App
+# Task manager dashboard

+This is a simple task manager that allows you to create a tasks and edit the status of the task from either 'todo', 'in progress' or 'completed'.
+This purpose of this project is to learn the latest features of React v18 in 2023 and to implement TypeScript across all areas the application.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using the following:

-## Available Scripts
+- React v18.2.0
+- TypeScript v4.9.5
+- Node v18.16.0
+- Express v4.18.2
+- MySQL

+### HOW TO RUN THE APPLICATION IN DEV

+1. In the 'server' folder, run "npm run dev"
+2. In the 'client folder', run "npm start"

+\*\* ensure MySQL is running on the local machine otherwise server side will fail and return status code '500'

+### CLIENT SIDE SCRIPTS

-In the project directory, you can run:
+In the client project directory ('client'), you can run:

 ### `npm start`